 So without further ado, here is my selection of Ten Things We Love: Made in Hawaii.

 Gourmet coffee lovers take note- one of the most expensive types of coffee is grown and made right in Hawaii.
 Kona Coffee is the title given only to coffee that is grown in the Kona District of Hawaii.
 The flavor of Kona Coffee is unique to the growing conditions- porous volcanic soil, and the regions warm and consistent climate.
 All Kona Coffee is hand-picked, wet-method processed and sun-dried.
 There are over 600 farms in the Kona District that are in business growing and producing Kona Coffee.
 Though there are many brands, no 2 coffee companies and blends taste the same.
-Some Kona Coffee Cultural Festival Cupping Competition winning Kona Coffee brands include; Hula Daddy Kona Coffee, Kona Gold Rum Co., Hawaiian Queen Coffee, and Moki's Farm.
+Some Kona Coffee Cultural Festival Cupping Competition winning Kona Coffee brands include; Hula Daddy Kona Coffee, Kona Gold Rum Co., and Hawaiian Queen Coffee.
 For more information about Kona Coffee and for a list of past winning companies, visit the Kona Coffee Council website.

 Niihau Shell Lei